UBI-Rebel-Alliance/volunteer-app/README.md

 - Drop database - `drop database if exists "graph-node";`
 - Recreate database - `create database "graph-node";`

+If you have issues installing the graph node on your system, refer to [this](https://github.com/graphprotocol/graph-node) repo for more details.

 ## Deploy Subgraph to Local Graph Node

 ### Pre-requisites